JithLord/PrivacyAyyy/README.md

 # PrivacyAyyy
-A curated list of websites I personally use and Love.
+A curated list of websites and Extensions I personally use and Love.
 Please do not misuse any of the websites.

+## Websites </br>
 ### Temporary Email </br>
 - https://temp-mail.org/            (Receive Emails only)
 - https://www.guerrillamail.com/    (Send and Receive Emails, with custom name)